Hetfield7/TimeCraft/README.md

 - Using AI assistants effectively

 8- Recommended Tools
-A curated list of tools
+A curated list of tools to make time management effortless: